 Imperial Tobacco Company of India Ltd (ITC Ltd) was originally a tobacco company under British ownership registered in 1910.
 When it fell into Indian hands and as it began to produce and market more products and entered into new businesses- it changed its name to India Tobacco Company Ltd in 1970 before it was renamed I.T.C Ltd. It added a range of products – consumer goods, agarbathis or incense sticks, notebooks, paper boards, stationery products, hotels, agri-business, and information technology.
 Subsequently, the name was changed to ITC Ltd without the full stops.

-ICICI Bank, the largest commercial bank in India, was incorporated in 1995 as Industrial Credit and Investment Corporation of India promoted by the World Bank, India Government, and industry representatives.
+ICICI Bank, the largest commercial bank in India, was incorporated in 1995 as Industrial Credit and Investment Corporation of India, promoted by the World Bank, Indian Government, and industry representatives.
 The objective was to provide finance to Indian businesses.
-However, over the years it ventured into commercial banking, insurance, credit cards, home loans, securities and several other businesses that the original name did not do justice to its scale of operations.
+However, over the years, it ventured into commercial banking, insurance, credit cards, home loans, securities, and several other businesses that the original name did not do justice to its scale of operations.
 Now it is known as ICICI Bank.